Imagine a world where every single person that landed on your website bought your product.

 Rather than having to rely on targeting customers that have filled out a form for an ebook, call, blog, or newsletter, you can retarget ones that have interacted with your site.
 You can engage with visitors even when they leave your website and work to convert them at their own pace.

-TIP: Learn about the best digital advertising software in 2019 to help run your retargeting strategy.
+TIP: Learn about the best digital advertising platforms in 2019 to help run your retargeting strategy.

 Why you should invest in retargeting